 - Line a muffin tin with 23 cupcake liners.

-- In a small saucepan, add the 2 1/2 cups of pink champagne.
+- In a small saucepan, add 2 ½ cups of pink champagne.

 - Simmer on low for about 6 minutes.

 - Remove from heat and allow to cool.
-Reserve 2-3 tbsp of reduced pink champagne for the buttercream.
+Reserve 2-3 tablespoon of reduced pink champagne for the buttercream.

-- Meanwhile, Beat the softened butter and vanilla extract together.
+- Meanwhile, Beat the softened butter, granulated sugar, and vanilla extract together.